imapp-pl/gas-cost-estimator/docs/gas-cost-estimator.md

 - all necessary memory being allocated, extra memory pre-allocated
 - process priority

-As shown in the [Results section](#Results), warming up process has significant impact on the execution time.
-Handling it correctly is the key for the precise cost estimation.
+Handling the warm-up correctly is the key for the accurate cost estimation.
 Any Ethereum node is deemed to be fully warmed up as it is constantly processing contract functions.
 For this reason the cost estimation should remove the warm up effect.

+#### Removing warm-up impact
+In the [Results section](#Results) we show that the warm-up has its impact on the first bytecode executions only.
+Any subsequent iterations tend to be more stable.
+All our final measurements have been taken as subsequent iterations, thereby discarding any negative impact.

 ### Garbage collection impact